yo-yo-yo-jbo/android_appsec_intro/README.md

 Note the activity name `LoginActivity`, as well as:
 1. The fact the activity is `exported`.
 Exported activities can be referred to from different Apps (more on that when we discuss IPC).
 Note Apps attacking other Apps in Android is a huge concern, and so, `exported` Activities are a significant threat in the Android ecosystem.
 2. There is an `Intent filter`, which specifies how the Activity can be launched.
 We haven't explained what `Intents` are yet, but in essence - they are means of communications between different Apps.
-Intenrs have `actions` and `categories`, and the `intent filter` is enforced by matching those Intent members against the filter.
+Intents have `actions` and `categories`, and the `intent filter` is enforced by matching those Intent members against the filter.

 ### Services
 A `Service` is a component meant to run for a long time in the background without UI (e.g. playing music).
 Here is an example of a Service being declared: